 - Prepare new hire paperwork: Create a new hire checklist to ensure you have all required paperwork before or on their first day.

 - Orientation session: Start with an orientation session to introduce your seasonal employees to your business.
-This could include an overview of your company’s values, mission, and culture, as well as a tour of the workplace.
-Including returning seasonal workers is a great way to establish relationships with new employees and utilize a buddy system.
+This could include an overview of your company’s values, mission, culture, and a tour of the workplace.
+Including returning seasonal employees is a great way to establish relationships with new employees and utilize a buddy system.

 - Adjust workers’ compensation: Do not forget to adjust your workers’ compensation coverage to accommodate seasonal workers.